Barricade

 Barricades also include temporary traffic barricades designed with the goal of dissuading passage into a protected or hazardous area or large slabs of cement whose goal is to prevent forcible passage by a vehicle.
 Stripes on barricades and panel devices slope downward in the direction traffic must travel.

 There are also pedestrian barricades - sometimes called bike rack barricades for their resemblance to a now obsolete form of bicycle stand, or police barriers.
-They originated in France approximately 50 years ago and are now produced around the world.
-They were first produced in the U.S. 40 years ago by Friedrichs Mfg for New Orleans's Mardi Gras parades.
+They originated in France approximately 50 years ago and are now used around the world.
+They were first used in the U.S. 40 years ago by Friedrichs Mfg for New Orleans's Mardi Gras parades.

 Anti-vehicle barriers and blast barriers are sturdy barricades that can respectively counter vehicle and bomb attacks.